 One of the key challenges in using FHIR in this way pertains to the need for upgrading the whole ELT pipeline when upgrading to a new primary FHIR version, for example R6.
-The potential technical debt of version upgrades in the future is not specific to FHIR, but being a younger standard changes are more frequent compared to OMOP and openEHR.
+The potential technical debt of version upgrades in the future is not specific to FHIR, but being a younger standard, changes are more frequent compared to OMOP and openEHR.
 However, we expect that the development time required to upgrade FHIR versions is significantly less than the initial migration to FHIR.